amanocha/graphs_thp_management/README.md

     mkdir [PREPROCESSED_DATASET_FOLDER]
     ./edgelist_to_binary ../dbg.txt [PREPROCESSED_DATASET_FOLDER]

 `PREPROCESSED_DATASET_FOLDER` is the name of the preprocessed dataset where the 4 dataset files, `num_nodes_edges.text`, `node_array.bin`, `edge_array.bin`, and `edge_values.bin`, for the resulting preprocessed CSR will be created.
-Once the creation of this new dataset folder is complete, `dbg.txt` can be removed and the folder can be moved to a folder where all datasets are stored, e.g. `data/`.
+Once the creation of this new dataset folder is complete, `dbg.txt` can be removed and the folder can be moved to the `data/` folder (after performing data setup) where all other datasets are stored.

 For details on the DBG algorithm, see the reference below.